pmoustopoulos/customer-api/README.md

 ## 9. Testing

 Testing is essential to ensure your application works as expected.
-This section covers how to effectively test your Spring Boot application using Behavior Driven Development (BDD) and useful annotations for different testing scenarios.
+This section will cover how to effectively test your Spring Boot application using both unit testing and integration testing strategies, including Behavior Driven Development (BDD).

+### Unit Testing

+Unit testing is a method of testing individual units or components of the software in isolation.
+The main goal is to validate that each unit of the software performs as expected.
+A "unit" is typically the smallest piece of code that can be logically isolated, such as a function, method, or class.

 ### Behavior Driven Development (BDD) Testing